John Wayne in Bodie

 John Wayne walking the empty streets of Bodie Ghosttown.

-Bodie State Historic Parc, north of Mono Lake in California, is the sprawling ghost town Wayne used in the only outdoor sequence of his TV special, Swing out Sweet Land.
+Bodie State Historic Parc, north of Mono Lake in California, is the sprawling ghost town John Wayne used in the only outdoor sequence of his TV special, Swing out Sweet Land.
 On November 29, 1970, roughly 77,000,000 people saw it, a 58 percent share (later retitled John Wayne's Tribute to America).
 The whole show was pre-recorded on the stages of Universal.
-All except for the sequence that shows Wayne riding into Bodie on ole Dollor.
+All except for the sequence that shows the Duke riding into Bodie on ole Dollor.

 Swing out Sweet Land used Bodie Ghosttown for a sketch with John Wayne.